How To Store Vintage Speakers?

 The important thing to do when cleaning your turntable is to clean the needle.
 For this, carbon brushes with stiff and very short bristles are produced, there are microscopic brushes of different shapes, and there are cleaning agents.
 There are a few things to keep in mind here.
 Some heads do not allow cleaning with liquids other than those specified by the manufacturer.
 Another nuance: if you use a brush, you must strictly observe the direction of movement – only from top to bottom, not vice versa, and even less from the side.
 Otherwise, the head may be damaged.

 With records, things are a little more complicated.
 It is clear that you need to remove fine dust before listening, sometimes clean the needle, keep the surface of the disc, or the turntable mat clean, but very often you need to do something with the record itself.
 During storage, it becomes dirty, over the years, the inner paper envelopes become dilapidated.
 For high-quality cleaning of the records, cleaning machines are used.
-There are many models of them and it is better to look at the reviews of the best record cleaning machine on Theguruchoice to understand their principle of operation.

 As for the speakers